All results, including results from paper SRTEs, are available at https://RateTeaching.psu.edu

 Yes.
 If the number of students not attending is sufficient to impact your scores; the feedback you get from those who do complete the SRTE may help you understand why this is happening.
 Alternatively, students who lack the motivation to attend class may not be motivated to complete the SRTEs.

 No. This is an anonymous survey and response data are not connected to student data.
-Faculty participating in the pilot report that they are receiving more extensive written feedback than when they used paper surveys.
+Faculty report that they are receiving more extensive written feedback than when they used paper surveys.
 This may be because students are no longer concerned about being identified by their handwriting.

 Students may choose to submit SRTEs using the mobile-friendly web version for phones and tablets.
 No app download is necessary, upon sign-in students will see this option when they have active SRTEs to complete.
 Students may find it convenient to respond to open-ended questions using the voice-recognition built into their mobile devices.

 Screen shot of Mobile SRTE icon.